 School meals are provided by Chartwells.
 The current meal charge is £2.30 a day and needs to be ordered online in advance by midnight on Sunday, one full week ahead of the week for which meals are requested.

 To order meals you first need to register with Chartwells on their website: www.wiltshireandswindon.mealselector.co.uk.
 Once your registration is confirmed you will be able to order, amend and pay for meals online.
+There are three meal choices each day to choose from.
 To see photos of some of the meals our children enjoy go to the gallery and scroll down.

 If your child is eligible for free school meals, it is worth registering them even if they're not going to have the school lunch as it will have a direct impact on the funding we receive and the support we can provide.
 Pupil Premium is additional government funding for schools to address the underlying inequalities between children eligible for free school meals and their peers.